Montfichet's Tower: Construction

 Little is known about the construction of Montfichet's Tower.
 The first documentary evidence is a reference to the lord of Montfichet's Tower in a charter of c1136 in relation to river rights.
-The tower was probably built in the late 11th century; the name appears to derive from the Montfichet family from Stansted Mountfitchet in Essex, who occupied the tower in the 12th century.
+The tower was probably built in the late 11th century; the name appears to derive from the Montfitchet family from Stansted Mountfitchet in Essex, who occupied the tower in the 12th century.
 A William Mountfichet lived during the reign (1100–1135) of Henry I and witnessed a charter for the sheriffs of London.
 The 16th-century historian John Stow ascribes construction to a Baron of Mountfichet, who came to England during the Norman Conquest – Montfiquet is a village in Normandy between Bayeux and Saint-Lô.
 The family built Stansted Mountfitchet Castle at Stansted Mountfitchet, which has now been recreated as a tourist attraction; the two castles are easily confused, particularly given the variable spelling of Montfichet/Mountfitchet in documents.

 The last mention of the tower as a place of military significance comes in Jordan Fantosme's chronicle of the revolt of 1173–1174 against Henry II.
 Fantosme relates how Gilbert de Munfichet (sic) strengthened his castle in London and become allies with "Clarreaus" – identified as his cousin Walter Fitz Robert of Baynard's Castle, grandson of the Lord of Clare.

 King John

-Robert Fitzwalter of Baynard's Castle was the leader of the barons' revolt against King John which culminated in the Magna Carta of 1215.
+Robert Fitzwalter of Baynard's Castle was the leader of the barons' revolt against King John which culminated in Magna Carta in 1215.
 Fitzwalter plotted against King John in 1212, but John got wind of the plot and exiled Fitzwalter.
 Fitzwalter fled to France and on 14 January 1213 King John destroyed Castle Baynard.
 Stow reports that Robert Montfichet was also banished in 1213 and at least one of the Montfichet castles was demolished.

 Fitzwalter was forgiven under the terms of the king's submission to Pope Innocent III in May 1213.
 His estates were restored on 19 July 1213 and according to Stow he was given licence to repair Castle Baynard.
 It is not clear to what extent either castle was rebuilt after 1213, or indeed whether the sites were amalgamated in some way.
 The tower was certainly in ruins by 1278, according to a deed drawn up between the Bishop of London, the Dean and Chapter of St Paul's and the Dominicans about the proposed locations of the new friary church.